XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/data_controller-scenario.md

 #### Architecture update

-The architecture should be able to handle it, all request are handled by data controller succesfully.
+The architecture should be able to handle it, all request are handled by data controller succesfully, so there is no need for a change.

 ## Data Controller - Fetching from multiple external services